Elyon

-Outside of biblical context, the term also has mundane uses, such as "upper" (where the ending in both roots is a locative, not superlative or comparative), "top", or "uppermost", referring simply to the position of objects (e.g. applied to a basket in Genesis 40:17 or to a chamber in Ezekiel 42:5).
+Outside the biblical context, the term elyon also has mundane uses, such as "upper" (where the ending in both roots is a locative, not superlative or comparative), "top", or "uppermost", referring simply to the position of objects (e.g. it is applied to a basket in Genesis 40:17, and to a chamber in Ezekiel 42:5).

 Hebrew Bible

 ʼĒl ʻElyōn

-The compound name ʼĒl ʻElyōn 'God Most High' occurs in Genesis 14:18–20 as the God whose priest was Melchizedek, king of Salem.
-The form appears again almost immediately in verse 22, used by Abraham in an oath to the king of Sodom.
-In this verse the name of God also occurs in apposition to ʼĒl ʻElyōn in the Masoretic Text but is absent in the Samaritan version, in the Septuagint translation, and in Symmachus.
+The compound name ʼĒl ʻElyōn, God Most High, can be found in Genesis 14:18–20, referring to the God whose priest was Melchizedek, king of Salem.
+The form appears again almost immediately in verse 22, used by Abraham in an oath spoken to the king of Sodom.
+In verse 22, the name of God also occurs in apposition to ʼĒl ʻElyōn in the Masoretic Text but it is absent in the Samaritan version, in the Septuagint translation, and in Symmachus.
 Its occurrence here was one foundation of a theory first espoused by Julius Wellhausen that ʼĒl ʻElyōn was an ancient god of Salem (Jerusalem), later equated with God.
-The only other occurrence of the compound expression is in : "And they remembered that God [ʼĒlōhīm] was their rock, and the high God [ʼĒl ʻElyōn] their redeemer."
-The name is repeated later in the chapter, but with a variation: verse fifty-six says ʼElohim ʻElyōn.
+The only other occurrence of the compound expression is in Psalm 78:35: "And they remembered that God [ʼĒlōhīm] was their rock, and the high God [ʼĒl ʻElyōn] their redeemer."
+The name is repeated later in the same Psalm, but with a variation: verse 56 says ʼElohim ʻElyōn.

 It has been suggested that the reference to ʼĒl ʻElyōn, maker of heaven and earth" in Genesis 14:19 and 22 reflects a Canaanite background.
 The phrasing in Genesis resembles a retelling of Canaanite religious traditions in Philo of Byblos's account of Phoenician history, in which ʻElyōn was the progenitor of Ouranos ("Sky") and Gaia ("Earth").